wuwb/wuwb.github.io/source/_posts/2016-04-03-Call-to-undefined-function-imagettftext-错误.md

 title: Call to undefined function imagettftext 错误
 categories: 其他
 categoriesAlias: others

-lede: This text will appear by the thumbnail in the blog page.
 author: Wenbin
 date: 2016-04-03 15:45:48
 timestamp: 2016-04-03 15:45:48
 updated:
 tags:
-keywords:
-description:
 ---